 Results: An increase in the number and type of community-led activities have been completed.

 CDPHP Role: CDPHP will initiate activities with partner collaboration to engage community members.

 Partner Role: Partners will plan and conduct community-led activities and report areas of focus to CDPHP.

-Timing (Now, Next, Later): Later
+Objective 3: Increase inclusivity and accessibility of all products by CDPHP and partners.
+(Champion: Health Equity Unit Manager)

-Impact: By the end of 2027, all CDPHP and partner materials/collate eral are aligned using the Language Access Plan Impact: By the end of 2027, all CDPHP and partner materials/collateral are aligned using the Language Access Plan.
-NITIATIVE #1: Implement Language Access Plan.
-Increase accessibi lity and inclusivity of all resources produced by CDPHP.
+Impact: By the end of 2027, all CDPHP and partner materials/collateral are aligned using the Language Access Plan.

+INITIATIVE #1: Implement Language Access Plan.
+Increase accessibility and inclusivity of all resources produced by CDPHP.

 Description: Complete the development and implementation of the Language Access Plan.

 Results: The Language Access Plan is routinely implemented to ensure appropriate access of services to all Nevada populations.

 CDPHP Role: CDPHP actively implement the DPBH Language Access Plan.

-Partner Role : Partners will provide feedback and engage community-input.
-Timing (Now, Next, Later): Later NITIATIVE #2: Continue to support the Community Health Worker pr ogram.
-Description : Support efforts to increase the number of new partnerships that CDPHP has made with community-based organizations (CBOs) as well as the number of Community Health Workers (CHWs) employed by CDPHP partners.
+Partner Role: Partners will provide feedback and engage community input.

+INITIATIVE #2: Continue to support the Community Health Worker program.

+Description: Support efforts to increase the number of new partnerships that CDPHP has made with community-based organizations (CBOs) as well as the number of Community Health Workers (CHWs) employed by CDPHP partners.

 Results: An increase in the number of new partnerships with CBOs and the number of new CHWs hired.

-CDPHP Role : CDPHP will conduct outreach to new partners and support funding efforts for CHW.s Partner Role: Partners will develop strategies to increase CHW mode integration within communities.
-Timing (Now, Next, Later): Later collection training.
+CDPHP Role: CDPHP will conduct outreach to new partners and support funding efforts for CHWs.

+Partner Role: Partners will develop strategies to increase CHW model integration within communities.

+INITIATIVE #3: Continue to support Sexual Orientation and Gender Identity (SOGI) data collection, including the development of SOGI data collection training.

-B 141 1 1 1 1 00011 1 1 1 1 1 1 1 1 1 1 1 Description: Implement methods for SOGI data collection with most current language and trends and ensure CDPHP databases are collecting SOGI indicators where appropriate.
+Description: Implement methods for SOGI data collection with most current language and trends and ensure CDPHP databases are collecting SOGI indicators where appropriate.

 Results: CDPHP is collecting SOGI data and making program improvements to better address needs and disparities within this population.

-CDPHP Role: CDPHP will update data collection tools/databases.
+CDPHP Role: CDPHP will update data collection tools/ databases.

 Partner Role: Partners will provide feedback and implement SOGI Data training and practices for quality improvement within their organization.

-Timing (Now, Next, Later): Later INITIATIVE #4: Ensure inclusive and equitable language in all materials and trainings developed by CDPHP.
+INITIATIVE #4: Ensure inclusive and equitable language in all materials and trainings developed by CDPHP.

 Description: Update CDPHP materials to reflect the principles outlined in the Health Equity Style Guide published by the CDC.

-Description: Update CDPHP materials to reflect the principles o utlined in the Health Equity Style Guide published by the CDC.
-Results: All CDPHP materials have been updated to reflect the utlined in the Health Equity Style Guide published by the CDC. principles outlined in the Health Equity Style Guide published by the CDC or oles of the Health Equity Style Guide and will incorporate Health Equity into Results: All CDPHP materials have been updated to reflect the any of its successors.
-CDPHP will continue to uphold the princip principles outlined in the Health Equity Style Guide published by the CDC or
+Results: All CDPHP materials have been updated to reflect the principles outlined in the Health Equity Style Guide published by the CDC or any of its successors.
+CDPHP will continue to uphold the principles of the Health Equity Style Guide and will incorporate Health Equity into the Nevada Wellness brand.

+CDPHP Role: CDPHP will update materials and trainings to reflect the CDC Health Equity Style Guide and will incorporate Health Equity into the Nevada Wellness brand.

+Partner Role: Partners will provide requested feedback regarding inclusivity of materials and branding.

 Objective 1: Increase CDPHP capacity to provide timely data & info publicly.
-(Champion: Mitch DeValliere, Quality Improvement Manager)
+(Champion: Quality Improvement Manager)